 We offer a wide range of genomic tests for cancer, rare and inherited diseases and haematological malignancy (which includes blood cancers) and are constantly working to expand our offering and provide additional tests.

 Like all Genomic Laboratory Hubs within England, we are currently working towards full implementation of the National Genomic Test Directory.
-This has been completed for rare diseases, though further work is required for cancer tests during 2021 and 2022.

 When will I receive my results?